mike2611/math-magicians/README.md

 Open terminal
 Clone this project by command git clone https://github.com/mike2611/math-magicians.git

-- Download/Clone the repository files and navigate to root folder
+- Download/Clone the repository files
 - Open terminal and move to the root folder
 - Run `npm install` to get ahold of all dependencies
 - Run `npm start`